Jamiil92/Coursera_Capstone/README.md

 # Coursera_Capstone
-This repistory contains all my personal work of the course Applied Data Science Capstone offered by IBM
+This repistory contains all my personal work of the coursera course Applied Data Science Capstone offered by IBM